fabien-marty/stlog/docs/configure.md

 ## Formatters

-FIXME

 In `stlog` we have two kinds of formatters:

 - standard/classic formatters in `stlog.formatters`: they are compatible with [python logging Formatters](https://docs.python.org/3/library/logging.html#logging.Formatter)
-- kvformatters in `stlog.kvformatters`: these custom classes build a new `extras` substring (with all key/values from contexts) you can use in your standard formatters (as a part on the format string)
+- kvformatters in `stlog.kvformatters`: these custom classes build a new `extras` placeholder (with all key/values from contexts) you can use in your standard formatters (as a part on the format string)

 ## KV formatters